Rules and instructions for research funding, 2020

-Sports science may include all areas of scientific research, however, all applications must be clearly relevant to sport.
+Sports science may include all areas of scientific research and all applications must be clearly relevant to sport.
 Applications should demonstrate reasons and considerations for choosing to study women and/or men.

-Applicants who have previously received project funding or have held a salaried position over a stipulated period of time, and where this period has expired, must have made their final report by the 17th of September 2018 at the latest.
-To be eligible for new funding for 2019, a final report and financial accounts must have been presented on, or before, this date.
+Applicants who have previously received project funding or have held a salaried position over a stipulated period of time, and where this period has expired, must have made their final report by 16 September 2019 at the latest.
+To be eligible for new funding for 2020, a final report and financial accounts must have been presented.

 Applications for research funding from the Swedish Research Council for Sport Science (Centrum för idrottsforskning, CIF) are made once a year.
-The application system for the next financial year (2019) opens at the end of June and closes on Monday the 17th of September 2018 at 5 PM (CET).
+The application system for the next financial year (2020) opens at the end of June and closes on Monday 16 September 2019 at 5 PM (CEST).
 Please note that we accept only on-line applications.
-A new requirement in 2018 is that the application should be electronically signed using bankID and that has to be done before the system closes on 17th of September at 5 PM.
+The application should be electronically signed using bankID and sent in before the application system closes.

 Who can apply?

-All applications should have a chief applicant.
-The chief applicant is the formal project leader with scientific responsibility for the project.
-The chief applicant must take an active part in the project, and hold a Swedish PhD or an equivalent overseas qualification, or possess a similar level of expertise.
-He/she must have an established link to an academic institution in Sweden.
+Every application should have a chief applicant, who also acts as project leader and has scientific responsibility for the project.
+The chief applicant must be active in the project.
+The chief applicant should have a Swedish doctorate or equivalent foreign degree or other equivalent competence and be attached to a university in Sweden.
 The PhD degree is considered to have been awarded when all requirements, including all compulsory courses and oral examinations, have been met and the doctoral thesis has been approved.

-The project leader must be employed by the academic institution which receives the funding on the date the period of funding commences.
-However, the applicant does not need to be employed by the institution before making an application.
+On the date the period of funding commences, the project leader who has received the award from CIF must be employed by the academic institution which receives the funding.
+However, an individual does not need to be employed before making an application.